thedevspacehq/django-vue-starter-blog/README.md

 ## Features

 - Including recent posts, category, tag, and post page
 - User registration and login.
-Built with JWT and Vuex.
+Built with JWT and Vuex (migrated to Pinia, which is the recommended package for stores).
 - Comment section.
 Only authenticated users can leave comment, and it won’t show up until approved by the admin.
 - User profile page.
 Guest user can see and edit all comments that belong to that user.
 - Like system.
 Guest user can like posts and comments.